-As well as undertaking work for private clients, the company provides consultancy services to Croner Taxwise (formerly CCH), the Stoke based Capital Allowance Review Service and the Belfast based R&D claim company Momentum.
+As well as undertaking work for private clients, the company provides consultancy services to Croner-i (Formerly Croner Taxwise) and the Stoke based Capital Allowance Review Service.

 Examples of what we can provide

-Mark worked as a Capital Allowances consultant for HMRC Head Office for several years until prior to leaving HMRC, so is ideally placed to undertake reviews to ensure that all expenditure on assets qualifying for capital allowances, including historic embedded assets, has been claimed.
+Mark worked as a Capital Allowances consultant working to HMRC Head Office for several years prior to leaving HMRC and so is ideally placed to undertake reviews to ensure that all expenditure on assets qualifying for capital allowances, including historic embedded assets, have been claimed.

 Mark has extensive experience of HMRC enquiry work having undertaken enquiries ranging from in depth reviews of the whole of the business operation (known as ‘full enquiries’ within HMRC) to technical enquiries focussing on certain areas only (‘aspect enquiries’).